-TO finds a 2.72 second solution, whereas DPO finds a slightly longer, 2.89 second, path to the landing zone.
-The position trajectories for the nominal model are shown in Fig. \ref{rocket_trajectory}.
-Simulation results with fuel slosh are provided in Table \ref{rocket_results} and tracking results for the rocket's orientation are shown in Fig. \ref{rocket_tracking}.
-Due to the fuel slosh, TVLQR fails to track the path generated by TO and the rocket tips over, whereas the DPO policy successfully lands the rocket.
-DPO is able to optimize a policy for a model that is observable while capturing additional, unobservable dynamical effects through sample models.
+TO finds a 2.72 second solution, whereas DPO finds a longer 2.91 second path to the landing zone.
+The position trajectories are shown in Fig. \ref{rocket_trajectory}, simulation results with fuel slosh are provided in Table \ref{rocket_results}, and tracking results for the rocket's orientation are shown in Fig. \ref{rocket_tracking}.
+Due to fuel slosh, LQR fails to track the path generated by TO and the rocket tips over, whereas the DPO policy successfully lands the rocket.
+DPO is able to optimize a policy for a system with unobservable dynamical effects by sampling augmented models.